 The lawsuit, filed in the U.S. District Court for the Middle District of Alabama, describes how prisoners, including those with disabilities and serious physical and mental illnesses, were confined to prisons where discrimination and dangerous – sometimes life-threatening – conditions were the norm.
 Strokes, amputations and prisoner deaths that may have been prevented with proper care are detailed in the lawsuit.

-The lawsuit cites numerous examples of conditions that threatened the health and lives of prisoners:
+The lawsuit, which was filed in 2014, cites numerous examples of conditions that threatened the health and lives of prisoners:

 The department had a policy and practice of not treating hepatitis C. In April 2014, 2,280 prisoners in ADOC custody had been diagnosed with it, but only seven prisoners were receiving treatment.
 A prisoner at Holman Correctional Facility died of complications from hepatitis C.